Unless otherwise noted, all sessions meet at 10am Sundays, 14 Vesey St.

 What has happened to God’s good creation?
 This interactive talk combines scholarship, images, drama, and poetry in a lively exploration of Genesis 1-3.
 Why did God create the world—twice?!
 Is Eve responsible for leading humankind into sin?
 The answers may surprise you.
 Come and discover new meaning in these powerful, ancient stories.
 The Rev. Dr. Julie Faith Parker is Associate Professor of Biblical Studies at The General Theological Seminary.
 She was awarded the PhD with distinction in Old Testament/Hebrew Bible from Yale University.

-October 20: Stories that Connect Us
+October 20: Creation Stories

 Stewardship: Why are we here?